 General Public

 The general public is not a primary audience of GHHIN, but similar to the media, will be indirectly engaged through the website and social media accounts.
 The general public will be able to access information and disseminate information via social media sharing, to spread news about GHHIN activities, research, and the dangers of extreme ambient heat.
 The general public will also assist in GHHIN recruit by informing heat health experts, decision-makers, and practitioners who are not within the social networks of GHHIN members.
+Do we need a particular focus on those who will not have access to websites and social media so easily, e.g. the elderly?
+Also material that can be disseminated for younger people?

 Engagement Terms